Multi-RoI Human Mesh Recovery with Camera Consistency and Contrastive Losses: Related Work

-\textbf{HMR with More Than One Single Input.} Considering that HMR is a task with much ambiguity, many methods tend to add more auxiliary information at the input end to better assist the network to reconstruct the accurate body mesh.
+\textbf{HMR with Multiple Inputs.} Considering that HMR is a task with ambiguity, many methods tend to add more auxiliary information at the input end to assist the network to reconstruct the body mesh.
 Some methods manage to estimate the mesh with the aid of extra inputs such as 2D segmentation or silhouettes of the target human \cite{guan2009estimating, kocabas2021pare, yu2021skeleton2mesh, zhang2020object, yao2019densebody, zhang2020learning} which help the network grasp and understand the human bodies in images with those guidance.
 Work of \cite{loper2014mosh, AMASS:2019, zanfir2021thundr} try to utilize available sparse 3D markers on surface of the target human before full-body reconstruction and complete the dense human meshes through optimization or interpolation.
 There are also multi-view methods, by which the ambiguity of HMR is alleviated since multiple view angles and camera parameters are available \cite{sengupta2021probabilistic, li20213d, shin2020multi, pavlakos2022human}.
 A large number of temporal (video-based) methods incorporate auxiliary inputs as well, such as trajectory \cite{yuan2022glamr, goel2023humans}, optical flows \cite{li2022deep} and 3D scene point cloud \cite{zhang2023probabilistic}.
-Different from the above multi-view or video-based approaches, the original input to our network is only one image.
-We just crop the input image multiple times, which is more convenient than extracting silhouettes or segmentations of human.
+There is also egocentric work \cite{liu2023egohmr} using an extra scaled RoI to aid the network to estimate SMPL poses.